Almissbah/weather-forcast/README.md

 * Junit 4 for testing.

 ### Notes
-* Unit tests are generated for SearchInputUtils.
+* Unit tests are created for UserInputValidator and Sample espresso tests are created for MainActivity.
 * For generating covarage reports launch gradle window from android studio's side bar and run the following command: gradle :app:createDebugCoverageReport